Celebrate Life Below Water. Eat Blue

 Under the ocean’s surface, there is a remarkable kaleidoscope of life teeming within the metropolitan marina that is the coral reef.
 These reefs would not be able to function without the vital services of the underwater cleaning stations which provide vital round-the-clock services from incredible cleaner species.
 Cleaning stations and species are currently seriously threatened by rising ocean temperatures, ocean acidification and other anthropogenic threats.
 Whilst being one of the most biodiverse and beautiful ecosystems on the planet, coral reefs are also among the most fragile and are in serious decline.
 Listed below, are a number of ways you can take action to help protect these animated metropolises of underwater life.

-10 ways to protect coral reefs
+10 Ways to protect Coral reefs

 Ellie Moore